Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 A key class within Neureka is the `ExecutionCall`. <br>
 Instances of the class contain important context information for a <br>
-given request for execution, just to name a view : <br>
+given request for execution.
+This context information is composed of the following: <br>

+- `Tsr[]` : The tensor arguments for the operation.

+- `Operation` : The used operation for the execution.

 - `Device` : The targeted device for the execution.

-- `Operation` : The used operation type.
+- `Args` : Operation specific meta arguments.

-- `Tsr[]` : The tensor arguments for the operation.
+- `Algorithm` : A fitting algorithm specifically chosen for the above.

-- ...

 Instances of this class are being routed through this three tier <br>
 architecture for final execution on instances of the